Skip to main content

 • Using biodegradable cleaning products

-• Supporting local charities by providing donations of goods e.g. Wrap Up London
+• Supporting local charities by providing donations e.g. Wrap Up London

 • Partnered with BeesMax a not-for-profit organisation, who have installed a hive of 10,000 bees in the fourth floor garden area to help them reverse the decline of the UK bee population.